MaybeGoogle/NadekoBot/docs/guides/OSX Guide.md

 Find and edit the `credentials.json` according to this [guide](http://nadekobot.readthedocs.io/en/latest/JSON%20Explanations/#setting-up-credentialsjson-file).

-Choose `6` (exit) if you would like to pause.
+Choose `8` (exit) if you would like to pause.
 Otherwise, continue.

 #### Running NadekoBot

-If you aren't seeing the six options in terminal, run `cd ~ && wget -N https://github.com/Kwoth/NadekoBot-BashScript/raw/1.9/linuxAIO.sh && bash linuxAIO.sh`.
+If you aren't seeing the eight options in terminal, run `cd ~ && wget -N https://github.com/Kwoth/NadekoBot-BashScript/raw/1.9/linuxAIO.sh && bash linuxAIO.sh`.

 **The options:**
+NadekoBot can now be run with two different methods.
+The first method is to run with [pm2](http://pm2.keymetrics.io/), which manages the bot and persists through startups.
+The second method is to run the bot in a [tmux](https://github.com/tmux/tmux) session.
+You should only use the second method if you are more comfortable with tmux or do not want to
 `2.
 Run Nadeko (Normally)`

 If you shut down the bot with `.die`, it will stay offline until you manually run it again.